ndmitchell/debug/README.md

 The call to `runO` starts a web browser to view the information recorded by Hoed, similar to the debug package.

-## Noteworthy
+## Requirements

+- Polymorphic functions must have type signatures, otherwise GHC will fail to infer an unambiguous type when annotated for debugging.
+- Polymorphic numeric literals must be annotated with a specific type, for the same reason as above
-- `Hoed` relies on the `Observable` class (which comes with a generic derivation) to collect the trace.
-Types without an `Observable` instance will fall back to the default one, which prints `<?>` for non observable types.
+- Types under observation must be given an 'Observable' instance, otherwise they will fall back to the default one, which prints `<?>` for non observable types.

+The 'Observable' class is derivable for 'Generic' types, although you may wish to use 'observeBase' for types with a non trivial 'Show' instance, or 'observeOpaque' for non observable types.

 ## Motivation